 - If it still feels uncomfortable, don’t hesitate to pull back until you’re ready.

-- Don’t have an agenda sitting behind everything.
+- Don’t have an agenda resting behind your social media posts and videos.
 People can tell.

 - Be open and show emotion.
 You don’t want to act like a robot.